steffenvv/safetype/README.md

 # safetype

-Typescript library for typesafe creation of validation functions and type guards.
+This is a typescript library for typesafe creation of validation functions and type guards.
+The key idea is to write your validation code as the source of truth, and infer your model types from the validation code.
+This ensures that the two are always in sync; it's not possible to change the model type and forget to update the validation code.

-Declare validators using a fluent interface:
+Your model types are described by declaring _validators_ using a fluent
+interface:

 ```typescript
 const aPhone = anObject({